tkngaejcpi/tkngaejcpi.github.io/src/data/posts/introduction-to-mcmc.md

 Distribution $p_t$ is the stationary distribution of the Markov chain if and only if $p_{t + 1} = p_t$.

-Once the distribution becomes a stationary distribution in the Markov chain, it "stays" in that distribution.
+Once the distribution becomes a stationary distribution in the Markov chain, it "stays" in the distribution.

 ---